aws-samples/bedrock-based-remediations-of-aws-securityhub-control-findings/README.md

 ### Other Files

 Depending on the specific implementation, there may be additional files or directories in the `aws_bedrock_langchain_python_cdk` folder.
 These files may contain utility functions, configurations, or other supporting code for the CDK application and the Remediation Generator Lambda function.
-The CloudFormation stack deployment approach is determined by whether the CFN_EXEC_ROLE_ARN context parameter is provided or not, as described in step 4 of the README.
+The CloudFormation stack deployment approach is determined by whether the CFN_EXEC_ROLE_NAME context parameter is provided or not, as described in step 4 of the README.